How To Create A Blog Page In WordPress

 - Select A static page.

-- In Posts page: find the page you have just created in the dropdown menu.
+- In Posts page: select the blank page you have just created from the dropdown menu.
 (In this example, it’s the page called Blog)

 Congratulations!
-Now you know how to create a blog section on your website that will automatically display your most recent blog post items.
+Now you know how to create a blog page on a separate section of your WordPress site to display your most recent posts.